mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 - Add the CsvHelper package via Nuget, Refer [here](https://www.nuget.org/packages/CsvHelper/)

-- In the Console App , Modify the Program.cs file as below to send events to EventHub
+- In the Console App, Modify the Program.cs file as below to send events to EventHub

         using Azure.Messaging.EventHubs.Producer;